Find Affordable College Courses

 Read More…

 You’ll be in good company if you decide to attend Portland State University.
 It ranked #5 on our 2023 Best Civil Engineering Schools in Oregon list.
-Located in the large city of Portland, Portland State University is a public school with a fairly large student population.
+Located in the large city of Portland, Portland State University is a public college with a fairly large student population.

 Civil Eng majors at Portland State University take out an average of $31,863 in student loans while working on their egree.